amacaula/legislators-api/README.md

 addresses in [this file](data/addresses-members-of-parliament.html) extracted from
-[Addresses for Current Members of Parliament](https://www.ourcommons.ca/Members/en/addresses) and cached temporarily as JSON
+[Addresses for Current Members of Parliament](https://www.ourcommons.ca/Members/en/addresses) and cached temporarily as JSON.

 ## Other data per member